fivdi/i2c-bus/README.md

 object describing the functionality available.
 See also [I2C functionality](https://www.kernel.org/doc/Documentation/i2c/functionality).

-### bus.scan(cb)
+### bus.scan([startAddr,] [endAddr,] cb)
+- startAddr - an integer specifying the start address of the scan range, optional
+- endAddr - an integer specifying the end addrerss of the scan range, optional
 - cb - completion callback

+bus.scan(cb) - scan for I2C devices in address range 0x03 through 0x77 <br/>
+bus.scan(addr, cb) - scan for an I2C device at address addr <br/>
+bus.scan(startAddr, endAddr, cb) - scan for I2C devices in address range startAddr through endAddr <br/>

-Scans the I2C bus asynchronously for devices the same way `i2cdetect -y -r` would.
+Scans the I2C bus asynchronously for devices.
+The default address range 0x03 through 0x77 is the same as the default address range used by the `i2cdetect` command line tool.
 The callback gets two arguments (err, devices). devices is an array of numbers where each number represents the I2C address of a device which was detected.

-### bus.scanSync()
+### bus.scanSync([startAddr,] [endAddr])
+- startAddr - an integer specifying the start address of the scan range, optional
+- endAddr - an integer specifying the end addrerss of the scan range, optional

+bus.scan() - scan for I2C devices in address range 0x03 through 0x77 <br/>
+bus.scan(addr) - scan for an I2C device at address addr <br/>
+bus.scan(startAddr, endAddr) - scan for I2C devices in address range startAddr through endAddr <br/>

-Scans the I2C bus synchronously for devices the same way `i2cdetect -y -r` would.
+Scans the I2C bus synchronously for devices.
+The default address range 0x03 through 0x77 is the same as the default address range used by the `i2cdetect` command line tool.
 Returns an array of numbers where each number represents the I2C address of a device which was detected.

 ### bus.i2cRead(addr, length, buffer, cb)
 - addr - I2C device address